-The establishment of success criteria is an important element of the successful protection and creation of Wallum Sedgefrog habitat and the recreation of the habitat corridors.
-The aim of the success criteria is to ensure that created and retained existing Wallum Sedgefrog habitat is maintained in such a way as to safeguard Wallum Sedgefrog habitat and corridor connectivity.
+The establishment of success criteria is an important element of monitoring and achieving the successful protection and creation of Wallum Sedgefrog habitat and the recreation of the habitat corridors.
+The aim of the success criteria is to ensure that suitably created and retained existing Wallum Sedgefrog habitat can be demonstrated, and is monitored and maintained to safeguard Wallum Sedgefrog habitat and corridor connectivity.

-Success criteria will be assessed and reported at a six (6) monthly frequency via a detailed monitoring regime during the on-maintenance period, with maintenance activities within the relevant conservation and open areas guided by the results from the monitoring activities and the success criteria.
+Management performance against success criteria will be assessed and reported at a six (6) monthly frequency via a detailed monitoring regime during the On-Maintenance period (the period of time between habitat being constructed and KPI's being met), with maintenance activities within the relevant conservation and open areas guided by the results from the monitoring activities compared to the success criteria.

 As mentioned previously, Wallum Sedgefrog habitat is characterised by specific vegetation and water depth, chemistry and hydroperiod resulting from seasonal rainfall.
-As such, key success criteria that will be used to measure the maintenace activites within the Frog and Buffer Zones and report of the successful creation of Wallum Sedgefrog habitat ponds and maintenance of Wallum Sedgefrog habitat corridor connectivity will include:
+As such, key success criteria that will be used to assess management activities within the Frog and Buffer Zones, and report on the successful creation and maintenance of Wallum Sedgefrog habitat ponds and maintenance of Wallum Sedgefrog habitat corridor connectivity, will include:

 - Water chemistry;

 - Surface water runoff;

 - Hydroperiod;

 - Vegetation;

 - Habitat connectivity;

 - Wallum sedgefrog presence;

 - Predatory fish presence; and

 - Weed presence.

-Upon completion of the construction and rehabilitation activities within the Frog and Buffer Zones of Precinct 2 and each following precinct, a detailed monitoring and maintenance regime will be undertaken to ensure the successful Wallum Sedgefrog habitat restoration and functional corridor connectivity (refer to Section 8).
-Construction of Frog and Buffer Zones will be deemed to be completed following the Stage 2 rehabilitation works, detailed in Section 5.6, page 67.
+Upon completion of the construction and rehabilitation activities within the Frog and Buffer Zones of Precinct 2 and each following precinct, a detailed monitoring and maintenance regime will be implemented to ensure the successful Wallum Sedgefrog habitat restoration and functional corridor connectivity (refer to Section 6).
+Construction of Frog and Buffer Zones will be deemed to be completed following the Stage 2 rehabilitation works, detailed in Appendix B.

-Upon completion of the Maintenance Period for each precinct, and providing all success criteria are achieved (refer to Table 6.2a) at that time, it is intended that the responsibility for and ownership of the Frog Zone and Frog Buffer will be transferred from the person undertaking the action to the relevant governing authority.
+Upon completion of the On-Maintenance Period for each precinct, and providing all success criteria are achieved (refer to Table 4.2a) at that time, it is intended that the responsibility for and ownership of the Frog Zone and Frog Buffer will be transferred from the person undertaking the action to the relevant local or regional planning authority (eg Sunshine Coast Council).